averagesecurityguy/ptnotes/README.md

 # PTNotes
 Simple tool for taking notes in a pentest.
+PTNotes uses data from imported Nessus and Nmap files along with the built-in attack data to build a list of hosts, open ports, and potential attack vectors.
+It then allows you to add notes to each host and each attack vector.
+You can then view all attack notes or all host notes at one time.
+PTNotes allows you to create a separate project for each penetration test.

 ## Installation
 `git clone https://github.com/averagesecurityguy/ptnotes`